-In July 2016, MTV Networks and the Foundation worked out a debt repayment schedule in which the Foundation agreed to pay down a portion of the prior year's liability over four years beginning with the year ended September 30, 2016.
+In July 2016, MTV Networks and the Foundation negotiated a debt repayment schedule in which the Foundation agreed to pay down a portion of the prior year's liability over four years beginning with the year ended September 30, 2016.
 In addition, in July 2016, MTV Networks agreed to write off and forgive an amount of \$74,597 of the debt each year for four years beginning with the year ended September 30, 2016.
-The reduction in the amount due to MTV Networks is reported as part of contributions and grants in the accompanying statements of activities for the three-month period ended December 31, 2019 and the year ended September 30, 2019.
+In February 2020, MTV Networks agreed to write off and forgive an additional amount of \$149,417, which represents the final balance of the MTV Networks liability related to the 2008 and 2011 operating shortfalls.
+The reduction in the amount due to MTV Networks is reported as part of contributions and grants in the accompanying statements of activities for the year ended December 31, 2020 and the three-month period ended December 31, 2019.

-In transactions not related to MTV Networks, donated services from the Foundation's third-party accounting provider were \$11,520 and \$30,000 for the three-month period ended December 31, 2019 and the year ended September 30, 2019, respectively.
+In transactions not related to MTV Networks, donated services from the Foundation's third-party accounting provider were \$40,000 and \$11,520 for the year ended December 31, 2020 and the three month-period ending December 31, 2019, respectively.